 Skiing and snowboarding are excellent recreational and competitive sports.
 Every year, these sports are becoming more and more popular.
-We can anticipate the 2018 Winter Olympics bringing even more excitement.

 The good news is that the rate of injury in snow sports has declined every decade since the 1980s.
 This is in part due to advances in ski and snowboard equipment, boots and bindings.
 People are also more accepting of safety gear such as helmets.